rmaarle/me41035/content/pages/index.rst

 and a final field test.
 The course will be taught by staff from the six participating universities.

-The course is organised around a basic theme relevant for sports engineering and this year's theme will be "maximizing cycling performance".
+The course is organized around a basic theme relevant for sports engineering and this year's theme will be "maximizing cycling performance".
 During the course students will work out what aspects determine cycling performance, and collect data (through experiments or literature research) that are needed to